Reviem0/CompSci-Notes/GROUP PROJECT.md

 ---
 # Ethical and Legal Challenges
-The ethical implications of AI in justice are dark
+The ethical implications of AI in justice are dark:
+- **Due Process Violations:** AI-driven risk assessment often lack transparency, denying defendants the right to challange